apache/cordova-ios/README.md

 **14. I get this runtime error/crash: "dyld: Symbol not found: _NSURLIsExcludedFromBackupKey"**

  A. Older iOS versions than 5.1 do not have this symbol defined.
-You need to add weak link the constant value and weak link the CoreFoundation framework:
+You need to add the constant value and weak link the CoreFoundation framework:

  1. Add this line to your AppDelegate.m: